Looking for some x-rated but enlightening bedtime reading?

 The book was co-written with the help of a ghost-writer, Kerry Zukus, and is a remarkably easy read which zips along at a good pace.

-Though not quite an autobiography, Porn Star—Everything You Want To Know And Are Embarrassed To Ask, is, nevertheless, a very entertaining and informative read.
-In it, St. Croix answers some frequently asked questions of the porn business and dispels many myths along the way.
+Though not quite an autobiography, this book is nevertheless a very entertaining and informative read.
+In it, St. Croix answers some frequently asked questions about the porn business and dispels many myths along the way.

-From his candid accounts of what a ‘fluffer’ actually does on set to the contentious legislation regarding mandatory condom use in the industry, this is a pretty educational read.
+From his candid accounts of what a ‘fluffer’ actually does on set to the contentious legislation regarding mandatory condom use in the industry – all in all, it’s a pretty educational read.

-In it, he does chart some of his journey from how he got his first break to his own opinions on the world of adult entertainment.
-The book was released in 2013 as an eBook only and it is not clear how much of an edit this memoir actually received.
+Steven charts some of his journey from how he got his first break to his own opinions on the world of adult entertainment.
+One thing to note: Porn Star was initially an e-book only and didn’t seem to have a heavy editorial polish.

-Whilst there are many people who would never pick up an autobiography of a porn star, Full Disclosure is one of the most widely read memoirs of an adult performer…ever.
+This is one of the most widely read memoirs of an adult performer… ever.

 Though she had made a reasonably well-known name for herself prior to that date in March 2018 when she filed a lawsuit against the president of the USA, it is her relationship with Donald Trump that will probably always define her.
-Certainly, according to Pornhub’s review of 2018, Stormy Daniels was the search term that defined the year.
+Certainly, Stormy Daniels was the search term that defined PornHub that year!

-The book is a complete account of the notorious nondisclosure agreement and her subsequent battle to take on the Leader of the Free World.
+The book is a complete account of the notorious nondisclosure agreement and her subsequent battle to take on the Leader of the Free World in his first term.

 She addresses the subject of intimidation and being thrust into the limelight as well as being publicly reviled by many.
 It is a frank, often funny, but compelling story of one woman’s journey into the porn industry that lead to crossing swords with, perhaps, the most powerful establishment in the world.